High Blood Pressure Hypertension

-High blood pressure happens when the force on the walls of blood vessels (caused by the blood within them) is more than normal.
+High blood pressure (hypertension) happens when the force on the walls of blood vessels (caused by the blood within them) is more than normal.
 This means the heart has to work harder and the blood vessels are under more strain, making it a major risk factor for heart disease, stroke and other serious conditions.
-Healthcare professionals sometimes call high blood pressure 'hypertension'.

 A one-off blood pressure reading that is high does not mean that you have high blood pressure.
 Your blood pressure varies throughout the day.
 It may be high for a short time if you are anxious, stressed, or have just been exercising.